markmhendrickson/mcp-server-instagram/README.md

 MCP server for interacting with Instagram Business accounts via the Instagram Graph API.

+## Credits

+This is a fork of [jlbadano/ig-mcp](https://github.com/jlbadano/ig-mcp).
+The original repository provides Instagram Graph API integration for business accounts.

 ## Features

 - **Profile Management**: Get business profile information